junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 And Dean answers with a choked, "Same goes to you."

-Cas pulls him back into a hug so warm and tight that Dean never want to break again.
-Every inch of skin is so soft and gentle under his touch, he would never imagine he would miss the touch of flesh so much.
-He rests his cheek on Cas's shoulder and leans his head on Cas's, thinking this is how he'll spend the eternity.
+Cas pulls him back into a hug so warm and tight that Dean never wants to break again.
+Every inch of skin is so soft and gentle under his touch; he would never imagine he would miss the touch of flesh so much.
+He rests his cheek on Cas's shoulder and leans his head on Cas's, thinking this is how he'll spend eternity.

 But he forces himself to pull back again.
 "Listen," Dean says, heart pounding fast as those dazzling blue eyes staring right back at him.
-"There's something I should have said, before those thing happened, before anything happens again."
-He glances at the other people, watching Amy and Rory bumping shoulders now, the Doctor and River wiping the exterior of Tardis together.
+"There's something I should have said, before those things happened, before anything happens again."
+He glances at the other people, watching Amy and Rory bumping shoulders now, the Doctor and River wiping the exterior of the Tardis together.
 He wets his lips.
 Cas waits patiently.

 And Dean tells him, "I can't let you die without knowing you are loved, by so many and so much.
 And by no one more than me."